-These give enough detail so that other researchers are able to carry out the same research.
+These give enough detail so that other researchers can carry out the same research.
 For example, equipment used or sampling methods should all be described in detail so that others could follow the same steps.
 Where methods are not detailed enough, it’s usual to ask for the methods section to be revised.

-During these checks you should keep in mind best practice:
+During these checks you should keep in mind best practices: